Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Which neighborhoods have the fastest rising property prices in Bandung as of 2026?

-As of early 2026, the three Bandung neighborhoods with the fastest rising property prices are Gedebage in East Bandung, Arcamanik, and the Buah Batu corridor, all benefiting from improved accessibility and strong family demand.
+As of early 2026, the three Bandung neighborhoods showing the fastest property price growth are Gedebage (East Bandung), Arcamanik, and the Buah Batu corridor.

-Gedebage is seeing price growth of around 5% to 7% annually as infrastructure expectations build, while Arcamanik and Buah Batu are growing at approximately 4% to 6% thanks to their combination of mid-range prices and good amenities.
+Gedebage is estimated to be growing at roughly 5% to 7% annually as infrastructure expectations build, while Arcamanik and Buah Batu are each tracking around 4% to 5% per year on the back of steady mid-market family demand.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Bandung.